 There can be special circumstances where one party is entitled to more than the other.

-Problems can arise when one person does not know a great deal about the finances and is uncertain about the extent of the assets.
+Problems can arise when one person doesn’t know a great deal about the finances and is uncertain about the extent of the assets.

-There are lots of questions that have to be answered.
+There are many questions that have to be answered.

 • Does my husband have a pension?